robjwells/robjwells.github.io/posts/2018/05/2018-05-03-tube-analysis-2.md

 So it’s clear that I travel less on the Tube network, and that I spend less.
 But what has happened to the sort of journeys that I make?
 Are they longer?
 Shorter?
 Less expensive?
 More?

-Let’s have a look at how the average fare and average journey length change over time.
+Let’s have a look at how the average fare and average journey duration change over time.

     r:
     n_journey_avg <- 10

-    common_vline <- geom_vline(
-        xintercept = house_move,
+    common_vline <- geom_vline(xintercept = house_move,
                                colour = rjw_red)
     common_point <- geom_point(size = .5)

     fares_over_time <- ggplot(tidy_journeys,